 What the legal directories say

-Sinead has been ranked as a leading lawyer in the Chambers and Partners Guide and Legal 500 Guide for banking litigation and commercial litigation.
-The current edition of Chambers says that sources describe her as “very focused and intelligent,” adding: “She doesn’t get flustered and she’s a good strategist”.
-Former editions have commented that “She is an experienced litigator who always has her finger on the pulse of the case and where it’s going”, that she is “very astute” and “very tenacious and also very driven” and that she has earned praise from clients for “strong commercial acumen and useful, practical advice”.
-The current edition of the Legal 500 Guide also states that she is a “skilled litigator”, “calm and knowledgeable” and that she “motivates the troops with a combination of hard work and good humour”.
+Sinead has been consistently ranked as a leading lawyer in the Chambers and Partners and Legal 500 Guides for banking litigation and commercial litigation.
+Former editions of Chambers have said that sources describe her as “very focused and intelligent,” adding: “She doesn’t get flustered and she’s a good strategist” and “She is an experienced litigator who always has her finger on the pulse of the case and where it’s going”.
+Former editions of the Legal 500 Guide have stated that she is a “skilled litigator”, “calm and knowledgeable” and that she “motivates the troops with a combination of hard work and good humour”.

-Sinead is a member of the Law Society of England and Wales, various fraud forums, and the Irish International Business Network.
+Sinead is a member of the Law Society of England and Wales, various fraud forums, and the International Bar Association.

 Cases of Note